ayatokura/ai-openscale/wos-frameworks-custom.md

 Use the following examples to set up your own custom machine learning engine.
 {: shortdesc}

-### Python and flask
+## Python and flask
 {: #fmrk-workaround-pandflask}

-The [Custom ML Engine example published on git](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-ibmcloud){: external} is using python and flask to serve scikit-learn model.
+The [Custom ML Engine example published on git](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-ibmcloud) is using python and flask to serve scikit-learn model.

-To generate the drift detection model, you must use scikit-learn version 0.20.2 in notebooks.
+To generate the drift detection model, you must use scikit-learn version 0.20.2 in the notebook.
 {: note}

-The [README file](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-ibmcloud){: external} describes how the app can be deployed locally for testing purposes as well as cf application on IBM Cloud.
-The implementation of REST API endpoints can be found in [app.py file](https://github.com/pmservice/ai-openscale-tutorials/blob/master/applications/custom-ml-engine-ibmcloud/app.py){: external}.
+The [README file](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-ibmcloud) describes how the app can be deployed locally for testing purposes as well as cf application on IBM Cloud.
+The implementation of REST API endpoints can be found in [app.py file](https://github.com/pmservice/ai-openscale-tutorials/blob/master/applications/custom-ml-engine-ibmcloud/app.py).

-### Node.js
+## Node.js
 {: #fmrk-workaround-nodejs}

-You can also find example of custom machine learning engine written in [Node.js here](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-nodejs){: external}.
+You can also find example of custom machine learning engine written in [Node.js here](https://github.com/pmservice/ai-openscale-tutorials/tree/master/applications/custom-ml-engine-nodejs).

-### End2end code pattern
+## End2end code pattern
 {: #fmrk-workaround-e2ecode}

-[Code pattern](https://developer.ibm.com/patterns/monitor-custom-machine-learning-engine-with-ai-openscale){: external} showing end2end example of custom engine deployment and integration with {{site.data.keyword.aios_short}}.
+[Code pattern](https://developer.ibm.com/patterns/monitor-custom-machine-learning-engine-with-ai-openscale) showing end2end example of custom engine deployment and integration with {{site.data.keyword.aios_short}}.

 ## Payload logging with the Custom machine learning engine